 Assume $\system = (\stateset, \srun, \leq)$ is a \WSTS and $x \in \stateset$ is a state.
 The \emph{backward coverability algorithm} involves computing (a finite basis of) $\Pre^*(\upclose x)$ as the limit of the infinite increasing sequence $\upclose I_0 \subseteq \upclose I_1 \subseteq \ldots$ where $I_0= \{x\}$ and $I_{n+1} \defeq I_n \cup \pb(I_n)$.
 Since there exists an integer $k$ such that $\upclose I_{k+1} = \upclose I_k$, the finite set $I_k$ is computable (one may test, for all $n$, whether $\upclose I_{n+1} = \upclose I_n$) and $I_k$ is then a finite basis of $\Pre^*(\upclose x)$ so one deduces that coverability is decidable.

-Coverability can be also decided by using the \emph{forward coverability algorithm} that relies on two semi-decision procedures (as described below).
-It relies on Proposition~\ref{erdos}, and enumerates finite unions of ideals composing inductive invariants.
-It shows that the ``no infinite antichain" property is sufficient to decide coverability, hence the \wqo hypothesis is not necessary.
-It applies to the class of \emph{well behaved transition systems}, which are more general than \WSTSs.
-A well behaved transition system (\WBTS) is an ordered transition system $\system = (\stateset, \srun, \leq)$ with monotony such that $(\stateset, \leq)$ contains no infinite antichain.
+Coverability can also be decided using the \emph{forward coverability algorithm} that relies on two semi-decision procedures (as described below).
+It relies on Proposition~\ref{erdos} and enumerates finite unions of ideals composing inductive invariants.
+It shows that the ``no infinite antichain" property is sufficient to decide coverability; hence, the \wqo hypothesis is not necessary.
+It applies to the class of \emph{well-behaved transition systems}, which are more general than \WSTSs.
+A well-behaved transition system (\WBTS) is an ordered transition system $\system = (\stateset, \srun, \leq)$ with monotony such that $(\stateset, \leq)$ contains no infinite antichain.
 We describe effectiveness hypotheses that allow manipulating downward-closed sets in \WBTSs.